learn-co-students/phrg-rails-generators-readme-pca-000/README.md

 [Rails Generators](http://api.rubyonrails.org/classes/Rails/Generators.html)

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-rails-generators-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-rails-generators-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/rails-generators-readme'>Rails Generators</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Rails Generators</p>